cPanel Price Increase And Alternative Control Panels

 External License prices have not been set but we are considering matching the prices listed inside the cPanel Store.

-Price increase is scheduled for September 1st, 2019.
+The price increase is scheduled for January 1st, 2020.

 If you are displeased with the proposed price increase, we can help seek alternative control panels that are comparable to cPanel